Suspect in Buffalo supermarket massacre visited city in March, police say | Law-Order

 Suspect in Buffalo supermarket massacre visited city in March, police say

-Ten of the victims -- nine shoppers and a retired police officer working as a store security guard who exchanged gunfire with the assailant -- were killed.
-Gendron, who police said surrendered to officers confronting him inside the store after he held the gun barrel to his own chin, has been jailed without bond on a charge of first-degree murder.
-He entered a plea of not guilty.
+Ten of the victims - nine shoppers and a retired police officer working as a store security guard who exchanged gunfire with the assailant - were killed in the rampage, part of which the gunman live-streamed on a social media platform.
+Gendron, who police said surrendered to officers confronting him inside the store after he held the gun barrel to his own chin, has been jailed without bail on a charge of first-degree murder.
+He pleaded not guilty.

-Investigators have said they are searching through phone records, computers and online postings, as well as physical evidence, as new details about the suspect's past and meticulous planning emerged.
-The Washington Post reported on Monday that the suspect, a resident of Conklin, New York, near the Pennsylvania border, roughly 200 miles from Buffalo, made an "apparent reconnaissance" trip to the Tops store in March to map out its layout and location in preparation for the attack.
+Investigators have said they are searching through phone records, computers and online postings, as well as physical evidence, as new details about Gendron's past and meticulous planning emerged.
+The Washington Post reported on Monday that Gendron, a resident of Conklin, New York, near the Pennsylvania border, roughly 200 miles from Buffalo, made an "apparent reconnaissance" trip to the Tops store in March to map out its layout and location in preparation for the attack.

 Authorities said the suspect returned to Buffalo on Friday to undertake a final "reconnaissance" of the area.
-'ADVANCE SURVEILLANCE?'

-U.S. Representative Liz Cheney took to Twitter on Monday to call on fellow Republicans to reject white supremacy, saying the political rhetoric of her party's leaders in the House of Representatives has "enabled white nationalism, white supremacy, and anti-Semitism."
+Gendron came to the attention of local law enforcement last June, when police detained him after he made a threat at his high school, Gramaglia told reporters said.
+He was given a mental health evaluation and released after 1-1/2 days.

+Federal, state and local authorities said on Monday they were redoubling efforts to watch for threats of additional racially motivated violence propagating on social media.
+Erie County District Attorney John Flynn announced that a 52-year-old Buffalo man had been charged on Monday with making a terroristic threat after placing menacing telephone calls on Sunday to a both a local pizzeria and a brewery in which he made reference to the Tops grocery shooting.

+President Joe Biden and his wife, Jill, plan to visit Buffalo on Tuesday.
 ANOTHER TARGET

 At a separate news conference on Monday, civil rights attorney Ben Crump called on officials to define Saturday's attack as an "act of domestic terrorism."
-"We can’t sugarcoat it, we can’t try to explain it away talking about mental illness.
-No, this was an act of domestic terrorism perpetrated by a young white supremacist," Crump said, surrounded by the weeping family of Ruth Whitfield, an 86-year-old woman who was among those slain at the Tops supermarket.
+"We can’t sugarcoat it, we can’t try to explain it away talking about mental illness," Crump said, surrounded by the weeping family of Ruth Whitfield, an 86-year-old woman who was among those slain at the Tops supermarket.

 Other victims included a pharmacist, a church deacon, and a young man who pushed grocery carts and did other jobs.
 If the suspect had not been stopped, authorities said he planned to continue the killings, possibly targeting another large store nearby.